 Who Are We?

 Joe Bandy has been supporting teaching and learning via the Center for Teaching since 2010 and is Interim Director.
 Given his long tenure at Vanderbilt, Joe has worked as a liaison to many schools and departments, but his primary liaison areas include social science and humanities departments and programs in the schools of Arts and Science, as well as the Owen Graduate School of Management.
 Joe has supported curricular, instructional, and organizational development at Vanderbilt in consultations, workshops, and programs such as the Junior Faculty Teaching Fellows, the Certificate in College Teaching, and the Open Classroom.
 More recently, he has organized professional and organizational development through learning communities on environmental education (including The Cumberland Project), community engagement/service learning (including the Community Engagement Seminar), and critical and inclusive pedagogies (organizing the CFT’s work on Teaching, Difference, and Power).
-With a PHD in Sociology and grounded in a long teaching career spanning UC Santa Barbara, Bowdoin College, and now Vanderbilt, he teaches in the Department of Sociology and the Program in American Studies on issues related to social movements, environmental justice, class structure, and economic development.
+With a PHD in Sociology and grounded in a long teaching career spanning UC Santa Barbara, Bowdoin College, and now Vanderbilt, he teaches in the Department of Sociology, the Program in American Studies, and the Program on Climate and Environmental Studies on issues related to social movements, environmental justice, class structure, and economic development.
 His most recent research addresses inclusive excellence in teaching and models of equitable and inclusive assessment in higher education.
 To learn more about Joe’s research and teaching career, please see his personal staff page.

 She earned her doctorate in learning science and technology from Virginia Tech after completing her master of science in education from Southern Illinois University–Edwardsville.
 She adopts a systems thinking approach to educational development, and her motto is, “yes, we can, and together we will.”
 Her research interests include the design and development of innovative learning experiences, focusing on curriculum reform, knowledge management, collaborative learning, and preparation of practice-ready graduates.